acolombo11/spicy-mayo/README.md

 Its main use-case is to check Today, Tomorrow or any other specific day of your work calendar, without adding your work account to your phone.

-Since the backend needs to be setup on the acount of the Google Calendar to be viewed and the app needs to be setup with the url of the backend, the app can't just be download but it needs to be built as following.
+Since the backend needs to be setup on the acount of the Google Calendar to be viewed, and the app needs to be setup with the url of the backend, the app can't just be download but it needs to be built as following.

 ### Screenshots

+The screenshots are displaying different themes following the Material You user colors, the vector illustrations made by [freepik](https://www.freepik.com/free-vector/hand-drawn-people-doodle-illustration_126362575.htm) and transformed to compose `ImageVector`s using [the svg-to-compose plugin](https://plugins.jetbrains.com/plugin/18619-svg-to-compose) for Android Studio, and the three different types of day that can be shown (today, tomorrow or a specific date).

  <table>
   <tr>